How is it different from “just “ thinking?

 Clarity:

-When you’re faced with a problem or want something to change, it’s worth thinking through what outcome you hope for, what question you’re hoping to answer for yourself.
-You may discover there is something else hidden beneath what initially appears to be the problem.
-You may be surprised to find that there is something else concerning you, that the issue is linked to something else that needs your attention.
+When you’re faced with a problem or want something to change, it’s important to think what outcome you hope for, and to consider what question you’re hoping to answer for yourself, that can lead to that outcome.
+As you explore this, you may find there is something hidden beneath what was initially appearing as a the problem.
+You may discover there is something else concerning you, that the issue is linked to something else that needs your attention.

 Discover your own answers:

-We’ve all been in situations where others offer us advice, as we try to deal with something.
-It can be tempting to listen to them, especially if you can’t see a way forward and someone else appears to have the answers.
-However, while others may have useful information to offer, it’s important not to be influenced by their opinions, their perceptions.
-Give yourself the time to examine your own thinking, as opposed to taking on what someone else thinks.
-In order to find your own answers, explore what you already know and consider what information you need that could help you.
-It can be useful after you receive input from someone else, to be given the chance to think afresh for yourself, to be asked “having heard that, what do you think now?”
+We’ve all been in situations where others offer us advice, as we try to deal with a problem or a challenge.
+It can be tempting to listen to them, especially when you’re struggling to see a way forward and someone else appears to have all the answers.
+It’s important through, even if others have useful information to offer, not to be influenced by their opinions, by their perceptions.
+Give yourself the time to examine your own thinking, to develop your own view, as opposed to taking on what someone else thinks.
+In order to find your own answer or solution, consider what you already know and see if there is other information you need that could help you.

-If everyone around you is telling you what to do, it is important to take time to think for yourself, to discover your own answers.
+If others around you are telling you what to do, it is important to take time to think for yourself, to generate your own insights and answers.

 Own your thinking, Own your destiny:

 Sometimes we say the things we need to hear.
 When you express yourself in a Thinking Session, you may hear yourself say things you didn’t realise you were thinking or feeling.
-You may have insights, that reveal possibilities.
-In the calm spaciousness of a Thinking Session, your thinking will improve and you can also build your confidence about what needs to be done.
+You may have insights.
+You may discover possibilities.
+In the calm spaciousness of a Thinking Session, you can build your confidence about what needs to be done, and what you can do.
 Knowing your own mind will not only lead to better decision-making, it will also increase the likelihood that you’ll follow through on it and make it real.

 When you own the thinking, it can empower you to own what comes next.